San Bernardino Assault & Battery Lawyer

 In building a defense against assault and battery, it is important to understand how these offenses are defined by law:

 - Simple assault is defined in California Penal Code §240 as an attempt to use force or violence on another person.
 This is a misdemeanor offense.

 - Simple battery is defined in California Penal Code §242 as any willful and unlawful use of force or violence on another person.
 Actual injury need not have occurred for battery charges to apply, as battery also includes any type of offensive contact.
 This is a misdemeanor offense.

 - Aggravated assault and/or battery charges may apply if a defendant is accused of causing serious bodily injury, if the victim was a police officer or other public servant, or if a deadly weapon was used.
 Aggravated assault and battery are felony offenses.

 In challenging assault and battery charges, a valid defense may be that the attempt or act of violence was actually lawful.
 Acting in defense of oneself or to protect another person, for example, may create a valid self-defense argument.
-By investigating the circumstances surrounding your case and charges, San Bernardino assault and battery lawyer Dennis Kuntz can determine how to best approach your defense.
+By investigating the circumstances surrounding your case and charges, San Bernardino criminal lawyer Dennis Kuntz can determine how to best approach your defense.